 If you are too occupied with work because of your personality, it may be wise to make out time for other aspects of living.

-Show a high level of understanding in the way you communicate with your people about details.
-This way you can make your people like you.
+- Show a high level of understanding in communicating details with your people.
+This way, you can make your people like you.

 9 Useful Tips For Detail Oriented Individuals